Clinical Trials Using Therapeutic Autologous Dendritic Cells

 Survivin Vaccine: Multiple Myeloma Autologous Hematopoietic Cell Transplant (HCT)

-This clinical trial studies the side effects of dendritic cell survivin vaccine and how well it works in treating patients with multiple myeloma who are undergoing stem cell transplant.
+This early phase I studies the side effects of dendritic cell survivin vaccine and how well it works in treating patients with multiple myeloma who are undergoing stem cell transplant.
 Vaccines made from a gene-modified virus may help the body build an effective immune response to kill cancer cells.

 Location: Moffitt Cancer Center, Tampa, Florida